datacarpentry/shell-genomics/episodes/05-writing-scripts.md

 ## Transferring Data Between your Local Machine and the Cloud

+If you are using Linux, Mac OS, or Windows with Git Bash on your local machine, you can use `scp` to upload data to your virtual machine.

-::::::::::::::: solution
+::::::::::::::: spoiler

-### Uploading Data to your Virtual Machine with scp on Linux, Mac OS and Windows with Git Bash
+### SCP

 `scp` stands for 'secure copy protocol', and is a widely used UNIX tool for moving files between computers.
 The simplest way to use `scp` is to run it in your local terminal,